Fasteners

 melting point

 The temperature at which a material changes from a solid to a liquid.
-Melting point varies based on the properties of the metal involved.
+Melting point varies based on the properties of the material.

 nail guns

-A power-driven tool that uses compressed air to automatically force a nail into an object.
+A power-driven tool that forces a nail into an object.
 Nail guns are commonly pneumatic tools.

 non-threaded fasteners

-A type of mechanical fastener that does not contain threads.
+A type of mechanical fastener that does not feature threads.
 Common non-threaded fasteners include pins, retaining rings, nails, and rivets.

 nuts